yuripramos/react-infinite-pagination/README.md

 ## Features

 1. Infinite Scroll - After scrolling to the end of page, load the next page.
-2. Save your disabled items - Due to performance, the items will be saved in local Storage only after the new fetch is made.
-This was made to send batches instead of saving after every interaction.

 ## :exclamation: Credits